MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 When you first attempt to establish a network debugging connection, you might be prompted to allow the debugging application (WinDbg or KD) access through the firewall.
 Client versions of Windows display the prompt, but Server versions of Windows do not display the prompt.
 You should respond to the prompt by checking the boxes for **all three** network types: domain, private, and public.
 If you do not get the prompt, or if you did not check the boxes when the prompt was available, you must use Control Panel to allow access through the firewall.
 Open **Control Panel &gt; System and Security** and click **Allow an app through Windows Firewall**.
 In the list of applications, locate Windows GUI Symbolic Debugger and Windows Kernel Debugger.
 Use the check boxes to allow those two applications through the firewall.
 Restart your debugging application (WinDbg or KD).

-## How the Debugger Obtains an IP Address for the Target Computer

-The kernel debugging driver on the target computer attempts to use Dynamic Host Configuration Protocol (DHCP) to get a routable IP address for the network adapter that is being used for debugging.
-If the driver obtains a DHCP-assigned address, then the target computer can be debugged by host computers located anywhere on the network.
-If the driver fails to obtain a DHCP-assigned address, it uses Automatic Private IP Addressing (APIPA) to obtain a local link IP address.
-Local link IP addresses are not routable, so a host and target cannot use a local link IP address to communicate through a router.
-In that case, network debugging will work if you plug the host and target computers into the same network hub or switch.

 ## Encryption key

 To keep the target computer secure, packets that travel between the host and target computers must be encrypted.
 We strongly recommend that you use an automatically generated encryption key (provided by **bcdedit** when you configure the target computer).
 Network debugging uses a 256-bit key that is specified as four 64-bit values, in base 36, separated by periods.
 Each 64-bit value is specified by using up to 13 characters.
 Valid characters are the letters a through z and the digits 0 through 9.
 Special characters are not allowed.